 A dozen or so demanding hiking trails run north through Lónsöræfi and right up to Snæfell.
 This is a remote area: don’t hike alone, and bring everything you’ll need with you – warm clothing, food, water and a tent – as weather or navigation errors can see even one-day walks accidentally extended.
 You’ll also want Mál og menning’s Lónsöræfi 1:100,000 map.
 Note that the reserve’s waterways are all glacier-fed, making for unpredictable flow rates in summer.
-Hiking huts along the way are operated by Ferðafélag Íslands (wfi.is).
+Hiking huts along the way – which you need to book in advance – are operated by Ferðafélag Austur-Skaftfellinga (868 7624, [email protected]) and Vatnajökull National Park.

 Lónsöræfi to Snæfell

-Once over the multi-streamed Jökulsá í Lóni, there’s a hut and campground at Eskifell.
-From here, you follow an ever-tightening gorge due north to another hut and campground at Illikambur, around 25km from Stafafell, from where there are several day-walks along side-gorges and up nearby peaks, including a route west up to Rauðhamar for views down onto Öxarfellsjökull, Vatnajökull’s easternmost extension.
+Once over the multi-streamed Jökulsá í Lóni, there’s a hut and campsite at Eskifell.
+From here, you follow an ever-tightening gorge due north to another hut and campsite at Illikambur, around 25km from Stafafell, from where there are several day-walks along side-gorges and up nearby peaks, including a route west up to Rauðhamar for views down onto Öxarfellsjökull, Vatnajökull’s easternmost extension.